 We will endeavour to keep you informed of which pieces are shortlisted for final selection.

 Contributors are entitled to purchase up to two copies of the Issue of the Dream Catcher in which they are published at the special price of £3.00 which includes postage.
-European International contributors will be asked to contribute to postage.
+European and International contributors will be asked to contribute to postage.
 We do not police this offer and will honour multiple sales at this price but we do ask that third and subsequent copies are purchased at the full price.
 Contributors will be sent details of how to do this about a month before publication.

 Your review must include the following information: